 Santiago de Chile is a gateway hub for South America and yet for many people, Chile’s capital is often just a transit to somewhere else.
 With our list of 20 cool things to do in Santiago, we’re on a mission to prove why this vibrant city is much more than just a stopover.

-Up until recently, Santiago was one of those places that we managed to repeatedly overlook.
+For a long time, Santiago was one of those places that we managed to repeatedly overlook.
 Like Dubai and Abu Dhabi, we landed there a number of times, but always in transit.

 We’re not quite sure why Chile’s capital didn’t rank on our travel radar sooner; when it became clear though that our South American travels would have us passing through the city several times, we decided it was time to get out of the airport.